- Tracy Gunn

 INNER

-The Vestibular Canal control balance as well as orientation.
+The Vestibular Canal controls balance as well as orientation.
 They do not contribute to hearing but are connected to the cochlea.
 Pressure changes result in responses to balance as well as hearing.

-The Eustachian Tube connects the middle ear which is dry, and air filled and the main pressure concern, to the throat which allows gas to flow through it.
-The outer ear is open to the environment and therefor always in equilibrium with the surrounding pressure.
-The inner ear is liquid filled and therefore unaffected by pressure.
+The Eustachian Tube connects the middle ear, which is dry and air-filled and the main pressure concern, to the throat, which allows gas to flow through it.
+The outer ear is open to the environment and, therefore, always in equilibrium with the surrounding pressure.
+The inner ear is liquid-filled and, therefore, unaffected by pressure.
 This area is responsible for our balance.

-Descending Pressure pushes on eardrum, diver feels discomfort.
+Descending: Pressure pushes on the eardrum, diver feels discomfort.

-Equalizing Diver forces air up the Eustachian tube to equalize middle ear and alleviate discomfort.
+Equalizing: The diver forces air up the Eustachian tube to equalize the middle ear and alleviate discomfort.

-Ascending Air normally exits Eustachian tube easily, seldom need to assist in regulation of pressure.
+Ascending: Air normally exits the Eustachian tube easily and seldom needs to assist in the regulation of pressure.

-Ossicles connect to cochlea at oval window, which flexes in and out with vibrations.
+Ossicles connect to the cochlea at the oval window, which flexes in and out with vibrations.

-Round window on cochlea flexes out when oval window flexes in to compensate
+The round window on the cochlea flexes out when the oval window flexes in to compensate.

 Equalisation - controlled by the Valsalva or the Frenze manoeuvre